sitano/sitano.github.io/about.md

 ### Ivan Prisyazhnyy.

-Linux open source backend engineer, passionate about Distributed Systems, Open Source, Programming Paradigms, and Storage engines.
+I am backend systems software engineer and a fan of Linux, Open Source, Distributed Systems, Programming Paradigms, and Storage engines.

+In a free time I reverse engineer something, read whitepapers or play guitar.
-My hobby is reverse engineering and learning.
-I am fan of Twitter, Facebook, Google and Amazon OSS, Unix, Colemak, Vim/Emacs and mechanical keyboards.
+I like what Twitter, Facebook, Google and Amazon OSS guys do.

-I am fond of fitness and boxing, the same much I am trying to fit my perfectionism into reasonable constraints.
+In all the rest I am trying to fit my perfectionism into reasonable constraints.

 p.s. _:w_

-### Profound podcasts
+### Podcasts

 * DevZen - dist systems and various stuff
 * Razbor Poletov - mostly ru java community